dynamsoft-docs/document-viewer-docs/features/plugins-and-on-demand-loading.md

 The form plugin depends on the [annotation plugin](#annotation-plugin) and must be installed after it.

-When the form plugin is not loaded, the `Dynamsoft.DDV.formManager` instance is `undefined` and the form-related methods of the viewers are unavailable.
-Please refer to [`FormManager`](/api/class/formmanager.md) for the available APIs.

 ## WASM On-Demand Loading

 The WASM modules are split so that format-specific modules are loaded only when needed: